 2- Calculating taxes and duties

 The customs broker will make sure that the relevant taxes and duties are paid or collected based on the merchandise being exported, its declared value, and the importing nation's customs regulations.
-It is the duty of customs officers to confirm and keep track of whether these fees have been paid.
+Customs officers must confirm and keep track of whether these fees have been paid.

 3- Tax and duty payments

 The customs officer will demand payment if the taxes and duties that apply to your cargo shipment have not yet been settled.

 If a shipment is labeled as DDP, all taxes and duties have been paid in advance, typically through your customs broker, who can compute and handle tax and duty payments in advance in exchange for a clearance charge.

 To collect the sum owed from the recipient as well as additional expenses including inspection, storage, handling, insurance, and disbursement, shipments labeled as DDU are sent to an independent customs broker.

 The shipment is freed by customs and can proceed to its final destination when any unpaid taxes and fees are paid.
 A shipment may pass over the border while being kept "in bond" at a warehouse run by some trucking companies until it is cleared.

 When the required paperwork is not available to properly clear a shipment, there is typically a fee involved.
 In other words, while a carrier's "in bond" capabilities are useful, a shipper shouldn't rely on them every time a shipment traverses international borders.